prasanna7401/Terraform_Best_Practice_Examples/README.md

     ```

 6. Instructions before refactoring existing code:
     - Modifying the names of the existing resource/module block may trigger changes causing downtime.
-So, follow appropriate procedures to _move_ the statefile resource configurations using one of below mentioned steps:
+So, follow appropriate procedures to _move_ the state file resource configurations using one of the below-mentioned steps:
     1. State move command:
     ```sh
     terraform state mv <OLD_BLOCK_REFEERENCE> <NEW_REFERENCE>